HaplyHaptics/Getting-Started/README.md

   - Q: When I move my device the end effector starts to shake around a lot!
 What's happening?

     A: It is likely that either the stiffness is too high or the dampening of the avatar is too low!
-See the [Haply documentation on the avatar virtual coupling](https://haphub.github.io/hAPI_Fisica/class_h_virtual_coupling.html) to try to lower or raise coupling stiffness or damping values
+See the [Haply documentation on the avatar virtual coupling](https://haphub.github.io/hAPI_Fisica/class_h_virtual_coupling.html) to try to lower or raise coupling stiffness or damping values.

   - Q: My device isn't working and I checked all the questions above!
 What now?

     A: Try a full device reset; it happens from time to time that a full power cycle is the solution.
 Re-flash the Haply board, close and re-open Processing, and if that doesn't work try restarting the computer.
 If that doesn't work, send us your code and we'll have a look at it!

 ### 5. What Next?
 You've finished the introduction to the Haplet!
 Congratulations.
 If you're still getting to know the Haplet and haptics, we recommend you have a look at the demos in the [Java API](https://github.com/HaplyHaptics/Haply-API-Java).
-If you're a more experienced user and know what you are looking for, go back to our [Home Page](https://github.com/HaplyHaptics)) and poke around some of our other repositories.
+If you're a more experienced user and know what you are looking for, go back to our [Home Page](https://github.com/HaplyHaptics) and poke around some of our other repositories.
 Let us know if you have any questions/ concerns/ ideas, and happy Hapletting!